 Every festive season we share Christmas tips from some of the best chefs from across the globe who we’ve been lucky to meet in our work and travels.
 In the past we’ve shared Christmas tips from Australia’s best chefs, Asia’s best chefs, and some of the world’s best chefs.

-We ask them everything from what they recommend you buy the serious home cook in your life for Christmas to what they suggest you cook for lunch on Christmas Day, the main festive meal for a lot of our readers (for others it’s Christmas Eve), to what to do if it all goes wrong.
+We ask the chefs everything from what they recommend you buy the serious home cook in your life for Christmas to what they suggest you cook for lunch on Christmas Day, the main festive meal for a lot of our readers (for others it’s Christmas Eve), to what to do if it all goes wrong.

 This year we asked some of our favourite chefs to also share one of their favourite recipes – and it could be anything from a drink to a dish.
 We wanted something that they make on Christmas day for their loved-ones that you can make for your’s.
 First up is Chef Lennox Hastie.